Synopsis: A patient peddler takes his chances on an unusual hitchhiker near Dove Creek.

 Ned’s nostrils flared as he mouthed deliberately, “That’s none of your business!”

-Shaking his head, Alphonse assumed he’d have no more conversations with the acquaintance.
+Shaking his head, Alphonse assumed he’d have no more conversation with his new acquaintance.

 But much later, for no reason at all, Ned snapped, “If you must know, I’m a spotter for Jimbo.
 When he’s struggling with wrestling rough individuals, I take over.
 My friends and I are also scouters in the wild.”

 “Well, why are you stopping in Knickerbocker?
-Shouldn’t you and your band be going further, to San Angelo, to clean up that town?”
+Shouldn’t you and your band be going further, to San Angela, to clean up that town?”
 Alphonse probed.

 Alphonse was impressed with the discourse.